jonathan-foucher/snow-depth-arduino/README.md

 The LCD screen displays "La hauteur de neige est 265 cm", the english translation is "The snow depth is 265 cm".

 The device works almost perfectly.
-Sometimes I get an error caused by the radio transmission that gives an outlier, but I programmed the LCD screen to display an error message in that case.
+Sometimes we get an error caused by the radio transmission that gives us an outlier but we programmed the LCD screen to display an error message in that case.